GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

       - Executes swap via `_executePartialBuySwap`, using `_executeBuyETHSwap` (if `tokenIn == address(0)`) or `_executeBuyTokenSwap`.
       - Uses `amountInReceived` (`postBalanceIn - preBalanceIn`) for token swaps, ensuring tax-adjusted input.
       - Creates `UpdateType[]` with `amountSent` (set to `amountInReceived`) and updated status (3 if fully filled, 2 if partial).
-  - Collects updates in `tempUpdates`, resizes to `finalUpdates`, and applies via `listingContract.update`.
+  - Collects updates in `tempUpdates`, resizes to `finalUpdates`, and applies via `listingContract.update` with try-catch.
 - **Balance Checks**:
   - Pre/post balance checks in `_executeBuyETHSwap`, `_executeBuyTokenSwap`, `_performETHBuySwap`, and `_executeTokenSwap` ensure `amountReceived > 0`.
   - For token-to-token swaps, `_executeTokenSwap` checks `amountInReceived > 0` before swapping.